HarishFulara07/Ball-Collision-Theme/README.md

-# JavaScript-Fun
+# Ball Collision Theme

-Ball Collision Theme using HTML5 canvas and Javascript.
+There are multiple balls which move in random fashion inside a box.
+The color of a ball gets changed when it collides with the wall of the box.